How we help your child

 Each year group is divided into classes and the form teacher is primarily responsible for the pastoral care of pupils in their form and is the main point of contact for both children and parents.
 Each class meets their teacher at the start of the day, with extended form time on days when there is no assembly, and there is a PSHE lesson once a week.
 The class teacher should be the first point of call if there is a problem for either children or parents.

 Pupils see their form teachers every morning at registration and are taught by them for most core subjects.
 In the Infants, children work for the majority of the time with their class teacher.
 In Years Three and Four, children continue to work with their class teacher for a significant portion of the week, including the core subjects.
 In Years Five and Six, children are still taught by their form teacher for a proportion of the week but teaching is increasingly in the hands of subject specialists.

 Form teachers work closely with the Senior Management team.
-Mr Milnes, our Deputy Head, has overall responsibility for the pastoral care of children in Years Three to Six and Mrs Bailey, Assistant Head (Infants) oversees children in the Infants and Nursery.
+Deputy Head Mr Milnes has overall responsibility for the pastoral care of children.

 Assemblies and Form Periods